Part 1: How to set up Password Reset for Active Directory users in Windows authentication by using security questions.

 - If you check this box, the Web Part will only display a confirmation message after your password has been reset successfully.
 An additional textbox will NOT be displayed.

-Under Choose to use e-mail address or use security questions to reset password, there are two options available from which to select:
+Under Choose to use the e-mail address or use security questions to reset the password, there are two options available from which to select:

 - Use security questions